 Add a little bit of the personal touch: A business’s Facebook or Twitter page should be more or less professional.
 But take a moment now and then to engage in a little community boosterism, whether you mention an event in your area happening in a few days, share a status about a local charity’s recent actions, or just throw in a word of support for the high school sports team the night before a major game.
 It’s these touches that will help customers think of you as part of the community.

 Ensure that your sites are updated regularly: You don’t need to post every single thing that crosses your desk, but it is a good idea to update each social network you’re a part of at least once a day or so.
 While it could be anything from a coupon to an informal customer survey, regular updates mean that it’s more than just an empty storefront.
 You want your company’s social media presence to be something that your followers will enjoy and find useful.

 Engage with your customers: Post content that asks customers to respond and engage with them accordingly.
-Customers always respond well when you engage with in a positive way.
-They find it flattering and it makes them more invested in your brand.
+Customers always respond well when you engage with them in a positive way.
+They find it flattering, and it makes them more invested in your brand.

 Ensure your social media spokesperson is informed and able to get answers quickly: Often, people will use social media to communicate with you directly.
 Make sure whoever is monitoring your account can weigh in with at least a basic answer and has the contacts available to get answers to the more obscure questions.
 If nothing else, s/he should be empowered to reply, “Good question.
 Let me get back to you!”